 Are you stressed about money matters over again?
 You’re not alone.
 According to research, 30 percent of Americans constantly struggle with their finances.

 What could be the problem?
 Another study suggests that lack of financial literacy is to blame.
 The situation is so bad that two-thirds of American adults can’t even pass a basic financial literacy test.
+Imagine that 46 percent have absolutely no retirement savings at all.

 Money problems are undoubtedly a major cause of frustration and anxiety among many of us.
 You might find yourself feeling helpless over unpaid bills and piling debts.
 What should you do?